- What Are Viatical Life Insurance Settlements?

 There are some common similarities among these settlements, which are:

--A settlement provider is the person or company that buys the life insurance policy.
+-A settlement provider is a person or company that buys the life insurance policy.
 The buyer becomes the policy owner and takes on all the responsibilities and benefits of the policy.

 -The person or company who represents the seller and can “shop” for offers is a settlement broker.
 The buyer pays the broker a commission if the sale is complete.